sqlballs/MicrosoftFabricPre-Con/fabricoverview/04 - The Fabric Developer Experience.md

 - Conda
 - Jupyter extension for VS Code

-After you have installed the required software, you must update the operating system properties to referene the new packages.
+After you have installed the required software, you must update the operating system properties to reference the new packages.

 **Windows**